Here is my regularly updated Lendermarket review, based on my own experience investing on the P2P platform since 2019.

 Ireland met the regulative criteria that the business development team established while working through various countries.
 And additionally, what was very important to us – an English speaking environment.
 As our working language is English within the company, then we preferred to establish the business in the country, where we’ll be able to interact with the regulator directly in English.
 Ultimately the choice of establishing the business in Ireland came down to multiple deciding criteria.

-Short-Term Loans with 12% Interest and a Buyback Guarantee
+Up to 16% Interest and a Buyback Guarantee

 Why was Lendermarket created instead of offering more loans on Mintos?